Ifkeybirf/ansigkastr/README.md

 due to sanctions vagrant box automatic installation does not available by default in RU, so

-- we need to have download box image from the https://app.vagrantup.com/generic/boxes/ubuntu2004 for appropriate virtualization backend and import it manually with command below
+- we need to have download box image from the https://app.vagrantup.com/generic/boxes/ubuntu2004 for appropriate virtualization backend and import it manually with command like below
 ```sh
 vagrant box add full_path_to_downloaded_skeleton --name _image_name_ (image_name = "generic/ubuntu2004" based on tech spec in our case)
 ```